if-lab-pku/if-lab-pku.github.io/_people/phd03-chen-jiayu.md

 role: phd
 collection: people
 ---
-- To be started in 2025 Fall
+- Started in 2025 Fall
-- B.Eng in Software Engineering(To be)
+- B.Eng in Software Engineering
   University of Electronic Science and Technology of China